MicrosoftDocs/azure-dev-docs/articles/jenkins/deploy-from-github-to-aks.md

 ## Create a GitHub webhook

 With a successful manual build complete, now integrate GitHub into the Jenkins build.
-A webhook can be used to run the Jenkins build job each time a code commit is made in GitHub.
+Use a webhook to run the Jenkins build job each time code is committed to GitHub.

 To create the GitHub webhook, complete the following steps:

 1. Browse to your forked GitHub repository in a web browser.
 1. Select **Settings**, then select **Webhooks** on the left-hand side.
 1. Choose to **Add webhook**.
 For the *Payload URL*, enter `http://<publicIp:8080>/github-webhook/`, where `<publicIp>` is the IP address of the Jenkins server.
-Make sure to include the trailing /.
+Make sure to include the trailing `/`.
 Leave the other defaults for content type and to trigger on *push* events.
 1. Select **Add webhook**.

     ![Create a GitHub webhook for Jenkins](media/deploy-from-github-to-aks/webhook.png)